ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/theater/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+*Watching plays on television, video, or as a movie is not permitted.*

 {{#wb-req item="2" requirement="Write a one-act play that will take at least eight minutes to perform.
 The play must have a main character, conflict, and a climax."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}